-In 1996 Martin Wind won the first Cognac Hennessy/Blue Note Jazz Search in Germany with his trio "Dreikland" and got to record an album for Blue Note Records.
+In 1996 Martin Wind won the first Cognac Hennessy/Blue Note Jazz Search in Germany with his trio "Dreiklang" and got to record an album for Blue Note Records.

-In 2000 he was the first Jazz musician to win the Cultural Award of his home state Schleswig-Holstein.
+In 2000 he was the first jazz musician to win the Cultural Award of his home state Schleswig-Holstein.

-Martin has released about 10 albums so far as leader/co-leader including his debut album "Gone with the Wind" (1993), "Tender Waves" (1996), "Dreiklang"(1997), "Family" (1999), "The Soccerball" (2002), "Salt & Pepper" (2007), "Get it?"(2009), "Theresia"(2010) and "MWQuartet - Live at JazzBaltica"(DVD).

-In 2014 Martin released the album "Turn out the Stars - music written or inspired by Bill Evans" on his newly founded "What if Music" Record Label.
-The recording features Martin's current Quartet consisting of Scott Robinson (tenor sax), Bill Cunliffe (piano) and Joe La Barbera (drums), as well as the Italian "Orchestra Filarmonica Marchigiana" - Paquito D'Rivera called the album "disgustingly beautiful!"
+Martin has released more than 20 albums as leader/co-leader including his debut album "Gone with the Wind" (1993), quartet recordings "Salt & Pepper" (2007) and "Get it?"
+(2009), as well as the orchestral album "Turn out the Stars - music written or inspired by Bill Evans" (2014) featuring Scott Robinson (tenor sax), Bill Cunliffe (piano) and Joe La Barbera (drums), which Paquito D'Rivera called "disgustingly beautiful".